pasthev/sensus/README.md

 ## About the code

-There are many other IR/RF standards that I just ignored here: so far I only added the ones I was facing...
+There are many other IR/RF standards that I just ignored here: so far I only added the ones I was facing, during my experiments with Home Assistant and Jeedom domotic solutions...
 But the html/css interface I'm providing makes it easy to add panels for other protocols, and the code should be documented enough for anyone to easily add components of their own, as well as new buttons to the Raw analysis interface when needed.